State Council of East Germany: Constitutional powers

 Originally, the State Council also could issue statutory decrees and legally-binding interpretations of the constitution and laws.
 The diplomatic role of head of state solely rested with the chairman.
 Both the body's legislative and judicial powers and the chairman's special diplomatic status were formally abolished in 1974.

 Though the Council formally exercised its functions collectively, it was dominated by its chairman, especially if the chairman was also leader of the SED.
 In contrast, the predecessor post of president was a relatively weak position.
 However, the body had some importance as an advisory and decision-making body under Walter Ulbricht.
 When Ulbricht lost power in the early 1970s, the body was reduced to a ceremonial role.
 The 1974 amendments reflected this development; when Honecker became chairman in 1976, he derived virtually all of his power from his post as leader of the SED.

 The secretariat of the State Council was of some practical importance as its approximately 200 employees since 1961 dealt with citizens' petitions.
 Authorities in government and economics were obliged to cooperate with the secretariat on this.

 Abolition

 When Egon Krenz, Honecker's successor as leader of the SED, failed in his bid to preserve Communist rule in East Germany, he resigned from his offices in party and government, including as Chairman of the State Council.
 To mark the end of the SED's monopoly on power, LDPD leader Manfred Gerlach was elected chairman.
 However, the body ceased to be of political importance and merely oversaw the transition to the parliamentary elections of March 1990.

 The new People's Chamber, the first that emerged from free elections, met for the first time on 5 April 1990.
 Among its first measures was an amendment to the constitution abolishing the State Council.
-As provided in the constitution, the president of the People's Chamber, Sabine Bergmann-Pohl, served as interim head of state until reunification with West Germany on 3 October.
+As provided in the constitution, the Presidium of the People's Chamber, headed by President Sabine Bergmann-Pohl, served as interim head of state until reunification with West Germany on 3 October.